tsdtsdtsd/identicon/README.md

 Take a look at the `/example` folder, it contains a simple usage example.

+Basically, you construct a new `Identicon`, giving it your identification string and some `Options`.
+Calling the `GenerateImage()` method will return an `*image.RGBA`, which you can use in many ways.

 <!-- Markdown link & img dfn's -->
 [grc-image]: https://goreportcard.com/badge/github.com/tsdtsdtsd/identicon
 [grc-url]: https://goreportcard.com/report/github.com/tsdtsdtsd/identicon